aksiksi/python-workshop-2014/outline.md

 * [wxPython](http://www.wxpython.org/) - An API for the wxWidgets GUI development framework.

 It would take quite a few pages to actually cover all of the great Python libraries, but I think the above are sufficient to demonstrate the true power and versatility of Python.

+# Survey

+At the end of the workshop, it would be great if you could take 3 minutes to fill in a simple survey.
+I'll use the results to see if attendees are interested in another workshop.
+The survey can be found [here](https://docs.google.com/forms/d/1qGfwbaQHKOg1WYFZPXu8g30lgmi7wfioqVeJkNNJlm0/viewform).

 # Contact